AI4S2S/lilio/README.md

 ```

 ### Configure the package for development and testing
+A more extensive developer guide can be found [here](./docs/README.dev.md).

 The testing framework used here is [pytest](https://pytest.org).
 Before running the test, we get a local copy of the source code and install `lilio` via the command:

 ```py